 Interested in summer Professional Development?
 Take a look at our most popular webinars from the last year.
 Enjoy listening/watching them from anywhere and learn the latest on how the brain learns, reading, dyslexia, autism, and more!

 Is your child showing signs of ADHD?
 Auditory processing disorder?
 Or dealing with another attention issue altogether?
 Check out our infographic on how ADHD may look through the years for more insight on what might be happening for your child.

 With a new administration in the White House, 2017 was an eventful year in education.
 And 2018 is sure to be as well.
 Check out our list of the top education trends to watch out for in 2018!

 We asked our implementation experts (also known as Professional Development Managers) about what they see in classrooms across the country, how you all are motivating your kiddos, and their top piece of advice for you this year.
 I was most excited about the story at the end!

 Consider what's happening during silent reading time in your classroom, when readers below-grade-level are silently looking at a book.
 They may appear to be benefiting from this, but the National Reading Panel's research shows otherwise.
 If silent reading doesn't work, what does?
 Check out the 5 recommendations here.

-Make the most of summer by watching some of our most popular webinars to date on topics such as poverty, auditory processing, dyslexia and more.
-These can be viewed from anywhere so pull out your laptop, tablet or smartphone.
+Make the most of summer by watching our 5 most popular webinars from the last year.
+Recorded webinars can be viewed from anywhere so pull out your computer, your tablet, or your smartphone and start your summer learning.
 Enjoy!